CarVac/MeleeConchRuleset/ruleset.md

 Combined Analog Digital Input (CADI): An Analog Input device which over the course of its travel activates an electrically distinct Digital Input (ex.
 GCC triggers)

+Emulated Combined Analog Digital Input (Emulated CADI): A HRAI acting simultaneously as a HRAI and a DHRAI so as to emulate the behavior of a CADI

 Modifier Input: Any Digital Input or Digitized HRAI that, when actuated in combination with other Inputs, changes the behavior of an Analog Output or a Digital Trigger Output

 Dedicated Modifier Input: Any Modifier Input that influences no Outputs when actuated alone or in concert with other Dedicated Modifiers

-Influence: to be one of the inputs used by the controller to determine the state of an Output.
+Influence: to be one of the inputs used by the controller to determine the state of an Output

-/////Control: to be the sole Input to Influence an Output.

 # General